KordingLab/MixedReality_Hololens/README.md

     --Lab_1_DynamicText.cs
     --Lab_1_StaticText.cs
     --Lab_1_StaticObject.cs
-    --Lab_1_DynamicObject.cs
+    --Lab_1_DynamicObjectH.cs
+    --Lab_1_DynamicObjectV.cs
+    --WordConf.cs
+    --WordGenerator.cs

-    Lab_1_Controller.cs: controll the action of each visual event, the time clock, and net message.
+    Lab_1_Controller.cs: control the visual events including the actions, send and save data.
 Add this script to 'Lab_1_Controller' as a component.
-Add four kinds of visual events to 'Obj list' manually.
+Add four types of visual events to 'Obj list' manually.
+Attach scripts to each visual event, respectively, please see the four scripts below.
 Add 'Lab_1_text_finish' to 'Last flag'

-    Lab_1_StimulsBase.cs: the basic class of all visual events including all basic action.
-The attribution of each visual event has been attached with the individual script, see below.

-    Lab_1_DynamicText.cs: set stimulus parameters for dynamic text.
-Add this script to 'Lab_1_StaticText'.
+    Lab_1_StaticObject.cs: set stimulus parameters for static object and text.
+Add this script to 'basketball_dynamic'.

-    Lab_1_StaticText.cs: set stimulus parameters for static text.
-Add this script to 'Lab_1_DynamicText'
+    Lab_1_DynamicObject.cs: set stimulus parameters for dynamic object moving from back to front.
+Add this script to 'basketball_dynamic'.

-    Lab_1_StaticObject.cs: set stimulus parameters for static object.
-Add this script to 'basketball_dynamic'
+    Lab_1_DynamicObjectH.cs: set stimulus parameters for dynamic object and text from left to right.
+Add this script to 'basketball_dynamicH'.

-    Lab_1_DynamicObject.cs: set stimulus parameters for dynamic object.
-Add this script to 'basketball_static'
+    Lab_1_DynamicObjectV.cs: set stimulus parameters for dynamic object with text from up to down.
+Add this script to 'basketball_dynamicV'.

+    WordConf.cs and WordGenerator.cs: to generate the texts used with the object.

 net message format: